Maryoux/Jourding/README.md

 **Screenshots not appearing in Notion**
 - Set `IMGBB_API_KEY` in `.env` — without it screenshots are skipped
 - Free key at https://imgbb.com, takes 1 minute to get

+**Auto price detection not working / falls back to manual**
+- Make sure `OPENROUTER_API_KEY` is set in `.env`
+- Check the logs: `journalctl -u Jourding -f` — look for `chart_reader` lines
+- Free models can occasionally be rate-limited; the bot automatically retries with the fallback model
+- If both models are unavailable, the bot falls back to manual entry gracefully

+**`NetworkError: httpx.ReadError` on startup (systemd)**
+- This happens when the service starts before the network is fully ready
+- The `ExecStartPre=/bin/sleep 10` in the service file fixes this
+- If it persists after reboots, increase the sleep value to `20`

 **Open trades not showing in After flow**
 - Make sure the trade was logged with `Status: Open` — only trades created by this bot appear